-Series A3:
+- Series A: Series A are available to all investors. - Series C: Series C units are available to all investors, and are available for purchase exclusively on a front-end sales charge basis. - Series A1, Series A1, Series A2 and Series A3 units have generally Series A2 the same attributes as Series A units, but the incentive fees payable in respect of A1, A2 and A3 units is and

-Series A1, Series A2 and Series A3 units have generally the same attributes as Series A units, but the incentive fees payable in respect of A1, A2 and A3 units is calculated with reference to different high water marks for each of these series.
+Series A3: calculated with reference to different high water marks for each of these series.
 Series A1, Series A2 and Series A3 units were issued only in connection with a fund merger to unitholders of the terminated fund to preserve and track the different high water marks of the terminated series.